ZechariahWang/ur20-sim/README.md

 ## Moving to URSim or a real UR20

-The stack is identical — only the hardware endpoint changes:
+The stack is identical, only the hardware endpoint changes:

 ```bash
 ros2 launch robim_ur20_sim sim.launch.py use_fake_hardware:=false robot_ip:=<ip>